AllardQuek/Hearsay-Lyrics/docs/hackathons/demo-plan.md

 ## Core Messaging (3 phrases to repeat)
 - We translate singability, not just meaning.
 - We preserve sound and rhythm so words map to melody.
-- Studio for creation, Presenter for performance.
+- Studio for creation, Perform for performance.

 ## Timed Run of Show (3:30 Target)